-Despite the Bulldogs' season-ending loss, Bearden Head Coach Morgan Shinlever was proud of the he catches it, he wants to effort his team gave.
-"I felt like we were two or three plays away the entire time Once we got down to the 25 and the 20, just getting it in.
+Despite the Bulldogs' season-ending loss, Bearden Head Coach Morgan Shinlever was proud of the like we were two or three plays away the entire time Once we got down to the 25 and the 20, just getting it in.
 That was our Achilles heel tonight; (I) take nothing away from our kids."
-Speaking of the future of the Bulldogs' program, Shinlever said, "I think this catapults us forward. that has been laid by these Bearden had two more seniors that we lose tonight has definitely been noticed by the underclassmen."
-Maryville hosts #2 Seed Farragut Friday at 7 p.m. ir the Second Round of the 6A Playoffs.
+Speaking of the future of the Bulldogs' program, Shinlever said, "I think this catapults us forward. fourth quarter with 5:41 left I think that the foundation that has been laid by these Bearden had two more seniors that we lose tonight has definitely been noticed by the underclassmen."
+Maryville hosts #2 Seed Farragut Friday at 7 p.m. in the Second Round of the 6A Playoffs.